10up/headstartwp/site/documentation/05-Gutenberg/rendering-blocks-in-react-native.md

 The goal of the EmptyBlock is to catch all non-allowed blocks and skip rendering them at all.
 Additionally, it also catches orphan text nodes that only contain whitespaces (this would catch things carriage returns, spacing around tags, etc…)

 Note that we’re using defaultProps to provide the test function.
-This has the same end result of passing the test function as a prop directly.
+This has the same result of passing the test function as a prop directly.

 The next step is implementing a RawText component.